OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:2

-This was the first census taken while Quirinius was governor of Syria.
+For this was the first census conducted during the time of Quirinius the governor of Syria.

 ## Luke 2:3